& YOUNG PEOPLE WITH OCD

 Matt Shoebridge.
 This episode includes Sarah Dobson talking about daughters experience of OCD and how they cope as a family.

 Recommended by others:

-As always, if you have any other resources that you found helpful please send me the details and I'll add them.
+There are new wonderful resources coming out all the time so, as always, if you have any others that you found helpful please send me the details and I'll add them.